HiteshRepo/ai-practice-projects/reAct/README.md

 # reAct

 reAct is a Go-based command-line tool that leverages OpenAI's API to generate personalized activity ideas based on your current location and weather.
-It supports multiple versions of activity suggestion logic and is easily extensible.
+It supports multiple versions of activity suggestion logic (currently `v1`, `v2`, and `v3`) and is easily extensible.

 ## Features

 - **AI-powered suggestions:** Uses OpenAI to generate creative activity ideas.
 - **Weather and location aware:** Tailors suggestions to your current context.
-- **Versioned logic:** Switch between different suggestion algorithms (`v1`, `v2`).
+- **Versioned logic:** Switch between different suggestion algorithms (`v1`, `v2`, `v3`).
+Default is `v3`.
 - **Configurable via environment variables.**

+## Version Overview

+- **v1:** Basic activity suggestions using OpenAI, based on user query and weather.
+- **v2:** Improved context handling and more personalized suggestions by refining prompt structure and response parsing.
+- **v3:** Enhanced activity recommendations with advanced parsing, better error handling, and more robust logic for diverse scenarios.

 ## Directory Structure